• Skip to primary navigation

 Easy pink strawberry JELLO dessert in a baking dish with a serving on a plate next to it.

-It only uses a few simple ingredients like store-bought angel food cake pieces, frozen strawberries, Cool Whip whipped topping and strawberry Jello.
-(Also check out my Strawberry Jello Cupcakes!
-SO YUMMY!)
+It only uses 4 simple ingredients like store-bought angel food cake pieces, frozen strawberries, Cool Whip whipped topping and strawberry Jello.
+And it doesn’t require any baking skills or much kitchen know-how.

 This light and fluffy cake is super flavorful and totally reminds me of summer!
 My mom used to make it for us on summer break and it makes my heart smile just thinking about it.